-☕️ Recipe Ingredients and Notes
+Recipe Ingredients and Notes

-Vegan Dark Chocolate: Use a high quality vegan dark chocolate.
-I prefer a chocolate that is 70% cocoa.
-You need a chocolate that has cocoa butter which helps it to melt.
+    Vegan Dark Chocolate: Use a high-quality vegan dark chocolate.
+I prefer chocolate that is 70% cocoa.
+You need chocolate that has cocoa butter which helps it melt.

     Vegan Marshmallows: You can find vegan marshmallows at most grocery stores.
 I like the Trader Joe’s brand and the Dandies brand.
 Dandies also make a peppermint marshmallow which makes a nice finish!

     Cocoa Powder and Coconut Sugar: These are not necessary, but if you like a little extra chocolate and sweetness add 1 tsp of cocoa powder, and 1 tbsp of coconut sugar.

-Step 1: Temper the chocolate using the double broiler method.
+    Step 1: Temper the chocolate using the double boiler method.
 See below for tempering instructions.

     Step 2: Brush the chocolate into the silicone molds.
 If your chocolate goes on thick you can just do one coat.
 If you feel it is too thin, you can do two coats, placing in the fridge for 10 minutes in-between.

     Step 3: Pop the half spheres out of the chocolate molds.
 Even out the half circles on a warm pan so that the tops are not ragged.
 Do this carefully so you don’t melt the whole sphere.
 This should only take a couple of seconds.

-Step 4: In one side of the sphere, place in 1 tbsp of cacao nibs.
+    Step 4: On the inside of one-half of the spheres spoon 1 tablespoon of cacao nibs.
 Top with vegan marshmallows.
 If you want your ball to be super chocolatey you can place 1 tsp of cocoa powder and 1 tbsp of coconut sugar as well.

     Step 5: Warm the other half of the sphere so that the edges are a bit melty and place it immediately onto the other half of the sphere.
 Press gently and place back into the freezer for 5 minutes to set.
 If you are not in a rush, this can be done in the fridge as well.

-Step 6: With the leftover melted chocolate, place in a pastry bag, and drizzle on top of the balls.
-Allow to set.
+    Step 6: With the leftover melted chocolate, place it in a pastry bag, and drizzle on top of the balls.
+Allow setting.
 Add colored festive sprinkles at this time if you wish!

     Step 7: When you are ready to serve place the ball in a mug.